yuki736/TDDissolve/README.md

-# Dissolve Effects by TouchDesigner
+# Dissolve Effects
+This example is made using the TouchDesigner.